Tourists flee wildfires on Greek island of Rhodes | Science-Environment

 Thousands of tourists and residents fleeing wildfires on the Greek island of Rhodes took refuge in schools and shelters on Sunday, with many evacuated on private boats as flames threatened resorts and coastal villages.
 Thousands spent the night on beaches and streets during what Greece said was its biggest safe transport of residents and tourists in emergency conditions.

+The fire on Corfu, an island which lies west of Greece, was burning on a large front.
+Boats in the area had been dispatched to evacuate residents by sea, a government official said.
+A fire brigade official said the wildfires on Rhodes have affected 10% of hotels in the central and southeast parts of the island.
+The north and western parts were not affected.
+The government official who spoke of Corfu said the fires on Rhodes were largely contained.

 Coastguard vessels and private boats carried more than 3,000 tourists from beaches on Saturday.
 Many people fled hotels when huge flames reached the seaside villages of Kiotari, Gennadi, Pefki, Lindos, Lardos and Kalathos.
 Crowds gathered in streets under a red sky while smoke hung over deserted shorelines.
-Another British tourist, John Bancroft, 58, praised the islanders for helping the tourists and said police had ordered the owner of the Cosmas Maris hotel in Lardos to evacuate after the blaze reached a nearby treeline.
-Pictures and videos posted by tourists on social media showed local residents bundling tourists into trucks and pick-ups to take them to safety.
+Pictures and videos posted by tourists on social media showed local residents using their own cars or bundling tourists into trucks and pick-ups to take them to safety.

 In Lindos, famed for an acropolis on a massive rock within medieval walls, a blaze charred the hillside and buildings.
 Thanasis Virinis, a vice mayor of Rhodes, told Mega television on Sunday that between 4,000 and 5,000 people were in temporary accommodation.